ATGardner/atgardner.github.com/_posts/2013-10-16-the-big-three.markdown

 So that eliminated GoLite (They just now released a hooded jacket with a water repellent down, so I bet next season more of their product will use it).

-{% include image.html src='http://3.bp.blogspot.com/-HlAEXWHG5Vw/UqlzFOLrQDI/AAAAAAADG8Y/pivF9rGTPFo/s1600/green_quilt_bottom_l.jpg' caption='ZPacks 20 Degree 850 Fill Power Down Sleeping Bags' %}
+{% include image.html src="http://3.bp.blogspot.com/-HlAEXWHG5Vw/UqlzFOLrQDI/AAAAAAADG8Y/pivF9rGTPFo/s1600/green_quilt_bottom_l.jpg" caption="ZPacks 20 Degree 850 Fill Power Down Sleeping Bags" %}

 I've heard many good things on Katabatic Gear, and also enLIGHTened Equipment are well known for their high quality quilts, and much more reasonably prices quilts, but at the end I decided I will go and add the [ZPacks 20 Degree 850 Fill Power Down Sleeping Bag](http://zpacks.com/quilts/sleepingbag.shtml) to the already-decided-upon Arc Blast, and just went ahead and ordered them together straight from the site.
 Shipping to Israel was also a factor, and I think ZPacks had the cheapest shipping cost for me.